 What the RBA rate cut means for your home loan

-The interest rate cut is big news in Australia because the cash rate is one factor when lenders set their variable mortgage rates.
+The interest rate cut is big news in Australia because the cash rate is one factor in lenders' setting of variable mortgage rates.
 An official interest rate decrease usually means lower interest rates for borrowers.

 Here's what it means for your mortgage loan whether you're a first home buyer, a next home buyer, or are already paying off a mortgage.